Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/DisplayLayerViewDrawStatus/README.md

 #DisplayLayerViewDrawStatus

-This sample demonstrates how to get view status for layers in a map.
+This sample demonstrates how to get the view status of a `Layer` in a `Map`.

 ![](screenshot.png)

 ##How it works
-MapQuickView has a signal called layerViewStateChanged that get emitted every time a layer's view status changes.
-The signal contains two arguments, namely, layer and layerViewState.
-The former being the Layer whose state got changed and the latter is a LayerViewState object defining the new state.
+`MapQuickView` has a signal called `layerViewStateChanged` that gets emitted every time a layer's view status changes.
+The signal contains two arguments, layer, the `Layer` whose state changed, and layerViewState, the `LayerViewState` object defining the new state.

 ##Features
+- MapView
+- Map
+- Basemap
+- ArcGISMapImageLayer
+- ArcGISTiledLayer
+- ServiceFeatureTable
+- FeatureLayer
+- LayerViewState
+- Viewpoint
+- SpatialReference